What Is Implicit Bias?

-Introduced in 1998 and maintained by Project Implicit— —the IAT is a web-based test that measures the strength of associations between concepts (e.g., “Disabled Persons”, “Abled Persons”) and evaluations (e.g., “Bad”, “Good”).
+Introduced in 1998 and maintained by Project Implicit—a consortium comprised of researchers from Harvard University, the University of Virginia, and the University of Washington—the IAT is a web-based test that measures the strength of associations between concepts (e.g., “Disabled Persons”, “Abled Persons”) and evaluations (e.g., “Bad”, “Good”).
 Test takers are asked to quickly sort words and images/symbols into categories (e.g., Good, Bad, Disabled Persons, Abled Persons) by pressing the “e” key if the word or image/symbol belongs to the category on the left, and the “i” key if the word or image/symbol belongs to the category on the right.

 An individual’s IAT score is based on how long it takes (speed) the individual, on average, to sort words and images/symbols when the categories are combined, such as Good or Disabled Persons and Bad or Abled Persons and vice versa.
 The IAT recognizes that most of us identify words and images or symbols more quickly when they originate from what we perceive as closely related rather than unrelated categories.
 For example, if you are faster to categorize words when “Disabled Persons and Good” share a response relative to when “Disabled Persons and Bad” share a response key, you would have an implicit preference for “Disabled Persons.”

 How Are Implicit Biases Harmful?